Bisoxazoline ligand

-Bis(oxazoline) ligands (often abbreviated BOX ligands) are a class of privileged chiral ligands containing two oxazoline rings.
-They are typically C_{2}‑symmetric and exist in a wide variety of forms; with structures based around CH_{2} or pyridine linkers being particularly common (often generalised BOX and PyBOX respectively).
-The coordination complexes of bis(oxazoline) ligands are used in asymmetric catalysis.
-These ligands are examples of C_{2}-symmetric ligands.
+Bis(oxazoline) ligands (often abbreviated BOX ligands) are a family of organic compounds consisting of a linked pair of oxazoline rings.
+Chiral versions of the 2,2'-bisoxazolines have been of particular interest as ligands in homogeneous catalysis.
+They are sometimes called privileged chiral ligands.

 Synthesis

 The synthesis of oxazoline rings is well established and in general proceeded via the cyclisation of a 2‑amino alcohol with any of a number of suitable functional groups.
 In the case of bis(oxazoline)s, synthesis is most conveniently achieved by using bi-functional starting materials; as this allows both rings to be produced at once.
 Of the materials suitable, dicarboxylic or dinitrile compounds are the most commonly available and hence the majority bis(oxazoline) ligands are produced from these materials.

 Part of the success of the BOX and PyBOX motifs lies in their convenient one step synthesis from malononitrile and dipicolinic acid, which are commercially available at low expense.

 Chirality is introduced with the amino alcohols, as these are prepared from amino acids and hence are chiral (e.g. valinol).